AWAKEBOAT - JOIA DEL MAR

 We invite you to follow our journey on social media!

 PEOPLE OF HOPE Casamance

-Together with The People of Hope, we are going to renovate a community-owned rainwater cistern in Eloubaline.
+Together with The People of Hope, we have renovated a community-owned rainwater cistern in Eloubaline.

 Eloubaline is a small island, deep in the mangroves of the river Casamance, in Senegal.
-The river is salty, so is the groundwater.
+The river is salty, and so is the groundwater.
 Therefore, rainwater harvesting in three collective cisterns is the principal water source in the village.
 There are two cisterns of 500 m3 that fill up only during the rainy season, from July to September.
-Unfortunately, two cisterns are broken, without a roof to protect the water from contamination and evaporation, thus exposing villagers to waterborne diseases and water scarcity.
+Unfortunately, these cisterns were broken, without a roof to protect the water from contamination and evaporation, thus exposing villagers to waterborne diseases and water scarcity.

-This project responds to the water crises and is supervised by Jordi Llorens, Jean Vanmaldergem, and Adrien Meylan.
+This project responded to the water crises and was supervised by Jordi Llorens, Jean Vanmaldergem, Adrien Meylan, and Alina Bollow.

 We are excited about the collaboration with the local and well-established social project ‘Cabarete Sostenible’ in the Dominican Republic.
 Cabarete Sosteinible is a Dominican Non-profit Organization that started in 2020 as a coalition of NGOs, community leaders, food providers, and volunteers

 striving to solve the current food-shortage crisis occurring in the Dominican Republic, triggered by the COVID-19 pandemic.
 This grassroots organization aims to create a sustainable food sovereignty program by enabling its communities to feed themselves.
-This collaboration is led by Evelyn Riboldi, Co-founder of AWAKE and currently living and working in Cabarete.
+This collaboration is led by Evelyn Riboldi, who is currently living and working in Cabarete and Thea Pernack.
+Both are Co-founders of AWAKE and have carried out our first project in this region.